-At a period when a monolithic religious structure was so firmly established, her arrival in New France was a source of intense embarrassment to Intendant Hocquart.
+At a period when a monolithic religious structure was firmly established, Brandeau’s arrival in New France was a source of intense embarrassment to Intendant Hocquart.
 Seeking instructions from the minister, he wrote: “Since her arrival at Quebec her conduct has been fairly restrained.
 She appears desirous of being converted to Catholicism.”
 The minister replied: “I shall be very gratified to learn of her conversion.
 You must furthermore treat her in accordance with the way she behaves in the colony.”
 It seems, however, that the “restrained” conduct of the beginning and the favourable disposition towards conversion did not last long.
 On 27 Sept.
 1739 Hocquart wrote to the minister: “She is so flighty that she has been unable to adapt herself, either in the Hôpital Général or in several other houses . . .
 Her conduct has not been precisely bad, but she is so fickle, that at different times she has been as much receptive as hostile to the instructions that zealous ecclesiastics have attempted to give her; I have no alternative but to send her away.”

 PAC Report, 1886, xxxiii-xxxv.
-P,-G. Roy, La ville de Québec, I, 147–48.
+P.-G. Roy, La ville de Québec, I, 147–48.
 B. G. Sack, History of the Jews in Canada, trans.
 Ralph Novek (Montreal, ), 6–9.
 Denis Vaugeois, Les Juifs et la Nouvelle-France (Trois-Rivières, 1968).

 Bibliography for the revised version: